asc3t1c/YouTubeOops/README.md

 ## 🌐 Network Requirements

-- Internet access is required to **validate your key**.
-- Activation communicates with the **YouTubeOops Activation Server** running locally.
-- No additional setup is required; the server runs automatically with the software.
+- **No internet connection is required**.
+- Users **do not run any server or generate keys**.
+- Simply run the installer and enter the license key provided by the developer.
+- The software will validate the key locally and activate automatically.

 ---